iotaledger/one-click-tangle/README_AWS.md

 8. Please note that the Private Tangle related config files are located at `IOTA-Tangle-Node-Deployment/hornet-private-net/config/`.
 The Tangle DB files are located at `db/private-tangle`.

+More details on what happens under the hood can be found [here](./tutorial-private-tangle.md).

 # Sanity Checks

 Once the process finishes you should see at least the following docker containers up and running: